Ninth Annual Lyra Music Youth Competition 2020

 •Once submitted, all application materials become the property of Lyra Music, and will not be returned.

 •There must be a minimum of 15 applicants for the competition to take place.

-•String applicants requiring piano accompaniment are responsible for making their own arrangements.
+•String applicants requiring piano accompaniment must be accompanied and are responsible for making their own arrangements.

 •Accompaniment is not necessary for Preliminaries, but is required for the Finals.
-Any fees associated with accompaniment are the responsibility of the applicant.
+All fees associated with accompaniment are the responsibility of the applicant.

 •Once your application is submitted, no changes may be made to repertoire selections.

 •Competitors must perform in person in the Finals to qualify for prizes.

 •Warm-up rooms will not be provided.